-These gold and silver bands feature an original depiction of the legendary Wolf in the Indian art style of the Haida culture on the Pacific Northwest Coast.
-Made to order, these thick, weighty rings feature the original artwork of Warren Smith at The Coast Handworks Co., world renowned hand engraver revered for his metal carving expertise in Heraldry, Calligraphy and Haida formline art.
+These gold and silver bands feature an original depiction of the legendary Wolf in the Native art style of the Haida culture on the Pacific Northwest Coast.
+Made to order, these thick, weighty rings feature the original artwork of Warren Smith at The Coast Handworks Co., world-renowned, non-Native artist and hand engraver revered for his metal carving expertise in Heraldry, Calligraphy and Haida formline art.

 Known to live in cooperative and fiercely protective families, Wolf art is very popular on wedding bands.
 Each ring is cast from a hand-carved master created from scratch using traditional engraving tools and exceptionally deep carving techniques.
 The distinguished result is only possible by combining sophisticated hand craftsmanship with a fierce passion for elegant design and faithfulness to the Haida Art form.

-Available 10k, 14k or 18k gold as well as silver with rhodium plating to protect its luster, or silver without rhodium so it ages and blackens naturally, the visible depth of carving is a direct result of 30 years of hand engraving experience and the adamant notion that if hand-engraved jewelry is to be worn proudly, it should be carved deeply.
+Available 10k to 22k gold as well as silver, the visible depth of carving is a direct result of 30 years of hand engraving experience and the adamant notion that if hand-engraved jewelry is to be worn proudly, it should be carved deeply.

-Haida Wolf rings are wide and domed at the top, tapered to the bottom and framed by a pair of “rails” that protect and highlight the artwork.
+Haida Wolf rings are wide and domed at the top, tapered to the bottom and framed by a pair of “rails” to highlight the artwork.
 Contrasting with the traditional crosshatching area set well below the top surface, the original Haida Wolf art presents in remarkably high relief.

 About Haida Wolf